NeoGeographyToolkit/StereoPipeline/docs/correlation.rst

 When running an ISIS session, the Stereo Pipeline uses geometric camera models available in ISIS :cite:`anderson08:isis`.
 These highly accurate models are customized for each instrument that ISIS supports.
-Each ISIS “cube” file contains all of the information that is required by the Stereo Pipeline to find and use the appropriate camera model for that observation.
+Each ISIS "cube" file contains all of the information that is required by the Stereo Pipeline to find and use the appropriate camera model for that observation.